In Loving Memory: Bonnie Reiss (1956-2018)

 Ms. Reiss also launched Arnold’s All-Stars, a pilot after-school program in four Los Angeles middle schools.
 Arnold’s All-Stars was co-chaired by Los Angeles Mayor James Hahn and City Attorney Rocky Delgadillo and has become a model program for the State of California.
 She continues to serve on the national Board of After-School All-Stars.

 Ms. Reiss served as Senior Advisor to Governor Arnold Schwarzenegger where she was involved in all major policy and political strategy.
-Additionally, Ms. Reiss is a member of the California State Board of Education.
-Ms. Reiss currently works for Pegasus Capitol as an Operating Advisor.
+Additionally, Ms. Reiss was a member of the California State Board of Education.
+Ms. Reiss worked for Pegasus Capitol as an Operating Advisor.